liquid-labs/find-plus/README.md

   - `excludeRoot`: (_boolean_, default: `false`) If `true`, the root directory is excluded from the results even if it would otherwise be included.
 - Path matching (see [extglob patterns](#extglob-pattern-syntax) and [path matching for efficient searching](#path-matching-for-efficient-searches) for additional details):
   - `paths`: (_string[]_) If defined, then only matching file paths are included in the results.
 The path is considered absolute if it starts with '/' and is otherwise relative to `root`.
-  - `excludePaths`: (_string[]_) If defined, then any matching file paths are excluded from the results, but still may be traversed.
-E.g., the pattern 'foo/' would exclude directory 'foo' from the results, but not 'foo/bar.txt'.
+  - `excludePaths`: (_string[]_) If defined, then any matching file paths are excluded from the results.
+Matching directories, however, may still be searched; refer to [path matching for efficient searching](#path-matching-for-efficient-searching) for guidance.
 Absolute and relative paths handled as with `paths`.
 - Limiting depth and leaf results:
   - `depth`: (_int_) If defined, will only search the specified number of levels below `root` (which is depth 0).
 Negatvie values are equivalent to 0.
   - `leavesOnly`: (_boolean_, default: `false`) If `true`, then limits the results to leaf files at `depth`.
 E.g., `depth = 0` will match only the root directory and `depth = 1` will only match those files within the root directory, and so forth.